 A match made in heaven

-Intelligent software such as MatchMaker can set rules that ensure that payments received are automatically reconciled and processed in financial records.
-Not just by invoice number, but even by postcode and customer name.
-This saves time, and staff can then use this time to focus on the exceptions.
-The other 10% that cannot be automatically matched owing to a difference in the invoice and the actual payment is then matched manually within MatchMaker.
-There is still an advantage with MatchMaker in that it gives suggestions for potential matches, which also saves time.
+Intelligent software, such as MatchMaker, can set rules to ensure payments received are automatically reconciled and processed in financial records.
+Not just by invoice number, but also by postcode and customer name.
+This saves time which staff can then use to focus on customers that need more attention.
+The other 10% that cannot be automatically matched due to a difference between the invoice and the actual payment is then matched manually within MatchMaker.
+An advantage with MatchMaker is that it gives suggestions for potential matches, also saving time.
 Less time, lower costs, fewer human errors and higher staff productivity: if you ask me, technology and reconciliation is a real match made in heaven.

-“Technologie en order to cash oplossingen is match made in heaven”
+“Technology and order to cash solutions are a match made in heaven”